-Medicare Supplement Plan M (Medigap Plan M) was developed to offer a reduced monthly premium, which is the amount you pay for the plan.
-But in exchange, you’ll have to pay for your annual outpatient deductible and half of your hospital deductible.
+Medicare Supplement (Medigap) Plan M was developed to offer a low monthly premium, which is the amount you pay for the plan.
+In exchange, you’ll have to pay half of your Part A hospital deductible.

-Medigap Plan M is one of the offerings created by the Medicare Modernization Act, signed into law in 2003.
-Plan M was designed for people who are comfortable with occasional cost-sharing and don’t expect to need many future hospital visits.
+Medigap Plan M is one of the offerings created by the Medicare Modernization Act, which was signed into law in 2003.
+Plan M was designed for people who are comfortable with cost-sharing and don’t expect frequent hospital visits.

-Read on to learn what’s covered and what’s not covered under Medicare Plan M.
+Read on to learn what’s covered and not covered under Medicare Supplement Plan M.

 |Part A coinsurance and hospital costs, up to an additional 365 days after Medicare benefits are used up||100%|